remix-run/remix/docs/tutorials/jokes.md

 ![Jokes page showing a unique joke][jokes-page-showing-a-unique-joke]

-We'll handle the case where someone tries to access a joke that doesn't exist in the database in the next section.
+We'll handle the case where someone tries to access a joke that doesn't exist in the database in the remix section.

-Next, let's handle the `/jokes` index route in `app/routes/jokes._index.tsx` that shows a random joke.
+Remix, let's handle the `/jokes` index route in `app/routes/jokes._index.tsx` that shows a random joke.

 Here's how you get a random joke from Prisma: